Buying a small business

 “Permitted use” is the type of business you can run from the premises.

-Check that the council permits the premises to be used for the type of business you intend to run.
-If it does not, you must seek the landlord’s and the council’s consent.
+If the council does not permit the premises to be used for your type of business, you must seek the landlord’s and the council’s consent.

 What is the Retail Leases Act 1994?

-The landlord pays for preparation of the lease unless you ask for changes after returning the tenant’s disclosure statement to the landlord.
+The landlord pays for preparation of the lease unless you ask for changes after you have returned the tenant’s disclosure statement to the landlord.

 You pay transfer duty on and registration fees for the lease.
-A lease with a period of over three years (including an option) must be registered.
+A lease of over three years (including an option) must be registered.

 Fitout

-You will most likely have to pay for the installation of fixtures and fittings (the fitout).
+You will probably have to pay for the installation of fixtures and fittings (the fitout).

 The landlord’s disclosure statement will state if you are responsible for the landlord’s costs of preparing the shop for the fitout.